Difference Between Static Characters and Dynamic Characters

 1. A static character does not change throughout the story, but a dynamic character makes a major change in personality or perspective in the story.

-2. A static character is round or flat, but a dynamic character that they are often round / complex
+2. A static character is round or flat, but a dynamic character that they are round / complex

 3. In the case of static characters they do not change throughout the story, but there are different changes in the dynamic characters.

-4. A static character is mostly small letters of stories, on the other hand, dynamic characters are usually the main characters of the story.
+4. A static character is mostly small letters of stories, on the other hand, dynamic characters are the main characters of the story.

 5. An example of a static character from pride and prejudice Mr. Collins and examples of dynamic characters from the same novel by Elizabeth Bennett and Mr. Darcy.